 - All Girls Want Bad Boys: Selena's husband was Chris Perez- who had long hair, wore punk clothes, and played heavy metal before performing with her.
 Subverted when Chris turns out to be a Nice Guy.

 - Berserk Button: Abraham goes into a rage when Selena says she loves Chris.
+He gets better after the two marry.

 - Character Title